deanhume/daily-dashboard/README.md

 # Daily Home Dashboard

 This is a simple web app for home use that displays the train times and todays weather for a given location.
 It is currently customised to the UK but could be extended anywhere.
+The idea behind this is to hook it up to a Raspberry Pi and touch screen for use in the home.

 # APIs